graalvm/native-build-tools/common/docs/ANNOUNCEMENT.md

 Complete examples are available [here](https://github.com/graalvm/native-build-tools/blob/master/examples/README.md) with the script demonstrating the usage available [here](https://github.com/graalvm/native-build-tools/blob/master/common/scripts/testAll.sh).

 ## Gradle Plugin

 Adding `native-gradle-plugin` to an existing *Gradle* project is as simple as adding:
 ```groovy
 plugins {
   id 'org.graalvm.buildtools.native' version "0.9.0" // or a newer version
 }
 ```
-to the `plugins` section of of the `build.gradle` as well as adding following to the `settings.gradle`:
+to the `plugins` section of the `build.gradle` as well as adding following to the `settings.gradle`:
 ```groovy
 pluginManagement {
 	repositories {